emreovacik/slate/source/index.html.md

 **And Many More!** The flexibility of the Sendrater API allows you to apply it in various ways to suit your unique business needs and goals.

+# Set-up
-# Authentication
+## Authentication

-> To authorize your requests, specify your access token in the header of your request.
+To authorize your requests, specify your access token in the header of your request.

-> Replace `API_TOKEN` with your API token from the Sendrater dashboard.
+Replace `API_TOKEN` with your API token from the Sendrater dashboard.

-> Include your API token in all API requests to the server in a header formatted as: `Authorization: API_TOKEN`
+Include your API token in all API requests to the server in a header formatted as: `Authorization: API_TOKEN`

 ```shell
 curl "api_endpoint_here" \
   -H "Authorization: API_TOKEN"
 ```

-# Endpoints
+## Endpoints

-## Get Origin Country List
+### Get Origin Country List

-> Retrieve the list of available origin countries for initiating money transfers.
+Retrieve the list of available origin countries for initiating money transfers.

-> You can get the available origin country list from the endpoint below.
+You can get the available origin country list from the endpoint below.

-### HTTP Request
+#### HTTP Request

 `GET https://api.sendrater.com/country/from`